audeering/audb/docs/dependencies.rst

-We keep track of those dependencies and store some additional metadata about the audio files like duration and number of channels in a dependency table in a file :file:`db.csv` for every version of a database.
+We keep track of those dependencies and store some additional metadata about the audio files like duration and number of channels in a dependency table in a file :file:`db.parquet` for every version of a database.

 You request a :class:`audb.Dependencies` object with